Exhibits

 Wisconsin’s Underwater Treasures highlights shipwrecks of the mid-lake region of Lake Michigan.
 This exhibit features new interactive kiosks and broader selection of artifacts from culturally significant shipwrecks in the Wisconsin Shipwreck Coast National Marine Sanctuary!

-Children’s Waterways Room &
+Waterways Room

 Attack of the Sea Lampreys!